ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260913 Elec Power and Monitoring Conrol.md

 1. SUMMARY
    1. This Section includes:
       1. Provide a complete system capable of monitoring demand, consumption and power quality at designated points in the power distribution system.
-   1. Provide a system that is compatible in all respects, including equipment and software, with the General Electric PQM monitoring system presently in use on the NREL campus.
+   1. Provide a system that is compatible in all respects, including equipment and software, with the General Electric PQM monitoring system presently in use on the Owner campus.
    1. Include remote devices for monitoring and protective functions; device communication interface hardware; inter-communication wiring; analysis software; and accessories as specified and indicated.

 ## General